lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 responsibilities.
 Their counselors and the bishop’s assistants in the priests quorum share in these responsibilities.

-  * Lead the quorum’s efforts to participate in the work of salvation and exaltation (see chapter 1).
+  * Lead the quorum’s efforts to participate in God’s work of salvation and exaltation (see chapter 1).

   * Get to know and serve each quorum member, including those who do not attend quorum meetings.
 Be aware of their needs and circumstances.